-S.S., S.D.E. and M.U. conceived the project.
+S.S., S.D.E., and M.U. conceived the project.
 S.L. and S.S. led the design and analysis of the data.
-S.L. developed the temporal pipeline, analysis and made the figures.
+S.L. developed the temporal pipeline, analysis, and made the figures.
 L.E. and M.U. provided the wellness gut metagenomics samples.
-M.A., F.P., E.L. and S.D.E. generated the MSPs, performed quality check and taxonomy update.
+M.A., F.P., E.L., and S.D.E. generated the MSPs, performed quality check and taxonomy update.
 N.P. annotated the updated gut gene catalog.
 L.E.M and S.B.D performed the bioreactor fermentation experiment on healthy human stool samples.
 M.A. performed the GRiD analysis on bioreactor.
 G.B. applied metabolic models and performed simulations.
 M.A., V.M. and F.P. performed the analysis on the Italian and American cohorts for validation.
 N.B., C.P., S.V., D. R. and A.H. analyzed part of the data and prepared the materials for the HGMA.
 K.F. and F.J. developed the HGMA website.
 V.L. and B.H. annotated the gut catalog with new CAZymes.
 J.P. and D.L. annotated the secondary metabolites of the gene catalog.
 M.A. and G.B. contributed to testing the pipeline, statistical and functional analysis.
 S.S., S.L., M.U. and S.D.E wrote and drafted the manuscript.
 L.A.E, D.L.S, A.M., G.P.
 J.N. provided critical feedback on the data and manuscript.
 All authors read, edited and reviewed the manuscript.

 Competing interests